shuaibiyy/awesome-tf/README.md

 ### Google Cloud
 - [Managing infrastructure as code with Terraform, Cloud Build, and GitOps](https://cloud.google.com/architecture/managing-infrastructure-as-code) - Setup and manage infrastructure as code with Terraform, Cloud Build, and GitOps.
 - [Getting started with Terraform on Google Cloud](https://cloud.google.com/community/tutorials/getting-started-on-gcp-with-terraform) - Using Terraform to create a VM in Google Cloud and Starting a basic Python Flask server.
-- [Managing Cloud Infrastructure with Terraform](https://www.cloudskillsboost.google/quests/44) - Deploy Kubernetes Load Balancer Service with Terraform,HTTPS Content-Based Load Balancer with Terraform,Modular Load Balancing with Terraform - Regional Load Balancer, Custom Providers with Terraform, Cloud SQL with Terraform,Building a VPN Between Google Cloud and AWS with Terraform.
+- [Managing Cloud Infrastructure with Terraform](https://www.cloudskillsboost.google/quests/44) - Deploy Kubernetes Load Balancer Service with Terraform, HTTPS Content-Based Load Balancer with Terraform, Modular Load Balancing with Terraform - Regional Load Balancer, Custom Providers with Terraform, Cloud SQL with Terraform, Building a VPN Between Google Cloud and AWS with Terraform.
 - [Hashicorp Terraform Tutorials for Google Cloud](https://learn.hashicorp.com/collections/terraform/gcp-get-started) - Get started with Terraform on Google Cloud.

 ### Miscellaneous